oonyekpe/international-flag-game/README.md

 - Play again BUTTON appears at the end of each round.
 Here is a screenshot demonstrating this feature:
 ![image](https://user-images.githubusercontent.com/68662449/158319626-845a84d0-7dde-4a05-97b7-ccc636fa3126.png)

-- Refresh page in browser to return to Home page at any point.
+- User can refresh page in browser to return to Home page at any point.

 Use this section to discuss plans for additional features to be implemented in the future:

+Features I would like to further develope and implement in future are:
-- In future, I would like to improve the design of the Home page, spread the visible features out more
+- Improve the design of the Home page, spread the visible features out more
-- I would like to add more design feature for a more aesthetic presentation
+- Add more design features and possibly some animation
-- I would include a navigation panel for the Home button and perhaps a Forward and Back.
+- Include a navigation panel menu with "Home" "Forward" "Back" and "Contact".
-- I would complete the development for the "All flags" quiz If you end up not developing some features you hoped to implement, you can include those in this section.
+- Complete the development for the "All flags" quiz
+- Create a app version of the Quiz
+- Create a 404 page that would match the styles of my website.
+- "Contact" page allow for sending the website owner an email and to produce a thank you page for the user.
+-	I would have a favicon to represent my website in the browser tab

 ## Testing

 I tested the quiz idea with two children and two adults and was encouraged by their positive feedback.
-After I completed the site, I asked for them to test the game and the feedback on their experience was that it was fun, interactive and easy to play.
+After I completed the site, I asked for them to test the game and their feedback on their experience was that it was fun, interactive and easy to play.

 ### Validation Testing
 I validated my code with the following websites (see the screenshots below):